 Arrowhead Country Club is Myrtle Beach’s Premier 27-Hole golf complex.
-The team of Raymond Floyd and Tom Jackson has created a 27-Hole masterpiece, complete with a canvas of Bermuda grass fairways and NEW Mini-Verde greens, along the scenic Intracoastal Waterway.
+The team of Raymond Floyd and Tom Jackson has created a 27-Hole masterpiece, complete with a canvas of Bermuda grass fairways and Mini-Verde greens, along the scenic Intracoastal Waterway.
 Each nine-hole layout is unique, featuring uncommon elevations, hardwood wetlands and the most impeccably-manicured holes in the area.

 The course was commended for its uniqueness in 1998, being voted by the National Golf Course Owners Association as the “South Carolinas Golf Course of the Year.”
 As a tribute from the local community, Arrowhead has also been ranked among the “Best of the Beach” four consecutive years by readers of the Myrtle Beach Sun News.

 Arrowhead is conveniently located within five minutes of the Myrtle Beach International Airport and is available with most Myrtle Beach area golf packages.
 The Country Club offers a chipping and putting area, driving range, a hospitable bar and grill, and a magnificent pro-shop.
-Arrowhead is widely-acclaimed for its consistently great conditions, reasonable greens fees, free range balls and yardage books, and staggered, all-day tee times.
+Arrowhead is widely-acclaimed for its consistently great conditions, reasonable greens fees, free range balls, and staggered, all-day tee times.
 The friendly staff is willing to do what it takes to make your golfing experience memorable.
 Whether greeting you at the bag drop or chatting it up with you on the course, the staff will let you know that your presence is appreciated.
 A great day of golf in Myrtle Beach always starts at Arrowhead Country Club.

 Floyd credits his wife, Maria, for much of his success, and it was not until 1975, after his marriage, that he began compiling the record that would result in his 1989 induction into the World Golf Hall of Fame.
 He won the 1975 Kemper Open for his first victory since 1969, and followed in 1976 by winning the Masters Tournament by eight strokes with a then record-equaling 271 (17 under par), and the World Open.
 Floyd finished the decade with three more PGA Tour victories and two overseas wins.